YJRenK9/Digital-Media-Art-Randomizer/README.md

      **Make sure the index you used for your array of objects is the SAME, otherwise, you'll display information from different digital artworks.**

+     *Have your mentors check if the results from step 2 are displayed correctly*

 ### Part 3B: Create Randomizer Function

 You're almost done with this project.
 Things look visually complete, but the functionality to randomize digital media artworks is missing.
 I already put the function name for the button's onclick event in the HTML file.
 So all that's left is to create a function for it.